my-name-is-p/struceOS-Pegasus-Theme/README.md

 # To come in future updates
 1. Beautified info panel
 2. Gamepad controls for the settings panel
-3. Collection list dropdown from the collection logo

 # Controls
 - Keyboard/Mouse